 Delivery error

-Sending something to the wrong recipient is the top miscellaneous error in the 2024 Verizon Data Breach Investigations Report (DBIR).
+Sending an email to the wrong recipient is the top miscellaneous error in the 2024 Verizon Data Breach Investigations Report (DBIR).
 It’s simple, it’s embarrassing, and it happens.
 It’s likely that everyone reading this blog has made this mistake at some point.
-While the consequences vary depending on the content of what was misdelivered, being embarrassed is another human challenge which leads to delays in reporting said mistake.
+The impact of misdelivery varies based on the content, but the embarrassment it causes often becomes a human hurdle, delaying the reporting of the mistake.

 Misconfigurations

 System administrators and developers are people too who can make mistakes that lead to data breaches.
+In fact, 82% of cloud misconfigurations are the result of human error.
 For example, forgetting to change a default password on a server increases the likelihood that threat actors can gain access.
 Misconfigurations are particularly common in cloud environments.
 Examples include exposing a secret key publicly, neglecting access control, not enabling security logging, exposing cloud data stores and copying and pasting a configuration from one serverless function to a different one for ease.

 Social engineering attacks